The International organization of La Francophonie

-The International Organisation of La Francophonie (IOF) is responsible for coordinating international cooperation between its 80 belonging states and governments.
-Linguistic and cultural diversity, universal values such as peace, democracy and human rights as well as sustainable development are the ties that bind these states together within the organisation.
+The International Organization of La Francophonie (IOF) is responsible for coordinating international cooperation between its 80 belonging states and governments.
+Linguistic and cultural diversity, universal values such as peace, democracy and human rights as well as sustainable development are the ties that bind these states together within the organization.

 La Francophonie groups together all states in which French is spoken as an official language, mother tongue or a language of instruction.
 For 220 million people worldwide, French is the primarily used language – it is used by some 900 million people worldwide.

 Values and Objectives of the OIF

 Through a variety of projects, the OIF promotes the exchange of ideas between government representatives and civil society of the Francophonie states.
 It consists of 54 member states, 23 observer states, 3 associated states.
 Based on the Francophonie-Charter which was adopted at the summit 1997 in Vietnam and amended 2005 in Madagascar, the organization advocates solidarity, peace, democracy, the rule of law and sustainable development in the francophone states.

 In the strategic framework 2015-2022 which was adopted at the summit 2014 in Dakar, following missions are stated:

 - Promotion of the French language as well as cultural and linguistic diversity

 - Promotion of peace, democracy and human rights